 Laurie Carr Mims has extensive experience litigating complex civil matters, including securities class actions and shareholder derivative actions.
 She has tried a variety of cases, including several as first chair.
 While Ms. Mims has represented institutional and individual clients from a wide range of industries, most of her clients are in the biotechnology and venture capital fields.
 She has also handled high-stakes matters involving the False Claims Act, breach of contract, fraud, trade secret theft, and copyright infringement, and has defended individuals in DOJ investigations and prosecutions.
+She is the chair of the Bar Association of San Francisco's Litigation Section.

 We represent Genentech in a federal trade secret theft lawsuit alleging that former Genentech scientists, several of whom have also been charged criminally by the Department of Justice, stole confidential and proprietary information to help a foreign company develop biosimilar versions of Genentech medicines.